AniketSanghi/Monopoly-game/README.md

 # Monopoly-game
 A monopoly game made with python

+ESC101A project with mentor as Kshiitiz Singhal under prof. Indranil Saha.

 This is a basic monopoly game made using pygame and tkinter libraries of python.
 It is a two player game with both player being manual.
 You have almost all features of monopoly game in it.

 #How To Run: